linuxserver/docker-cops/README.md

 ## Info

-* To monitor the logs of the container in realtime `docker logs -f couchpotato`.
+* To monitor the logs of the container in realtime `docker logs -f cops`.

 ## Version Log